msgoat/cxp-dox-home/docs/aws/vpc/vpc_basics.md

 Destination | Target | Beschreibung
 ----------- | ------ | ------------
-10.0.0.0/16 | local  | Main route that routes connections from the subnet to all local destinations in the VPC 0.0.0.0/0 | _Internet Gateway ID_ | Special route that routes all connections from the subnest to remote destinations on the internet through the given internet gateway
+10.0.0.0/16 | local  | Main route that routes connections from the subnet to all local destinations in the VPC 0.0.0.0/0 | _Internet Gateway ID_ | Special route that routes all connections from the subnets to remote destinations on the internet through the given internet gateway

 ![AWS Route Table mit Internet Gateway](img/aws_route_table_300dpi.png)